Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 * CAMERA_ORIENTATION_USES_DEVICE : Video orientation changes when the user rotates their device, even if the application interface orientation is not changed.
 * CAMERA_ORIENTATION_USES_STATUS_BAR : Video orientation changes according to the application interface orientation.
 To change video orientation manually, call rotateCameraOrientationToPosition.
 The following values are supported:
-* AVCaptureVideoOrientationLandscapeLeft
+* UIDeviceOrientationPortrait
-* AVCaptureVideoOrientationPortrait
+* UIDeviceOrientationPortraitUpsideDown
-* AVCaptureVideoOrientationLandscapeRight
+* UIDeviceOrientationLandscapeLeft
-* AVCaptureVideoOrientationPortraitUpsideDown
+* UIDeviceOrientationLandscapeRight

 <div class="page-break"></div>